martindbp/merkl/README.md

 --dry: only the hashes are calculated, not the actual output values
 --fill-missing: fill in any missing function arguments with placeholder values (for dry runs)
 --no-cache: do not fetch values from caches
+--graph: outputs a graph in the dot format, which can be piped into `dot` and visualized with imagemagick: `merkl run --graph <module>.<pipeline> | dot -Tpng | display

 `merkl push [<file>]`
 Pushes tracked file to remote storage, e.g. Redis, S3, a relational database or a combination of destinations.
 If no